About the Project

 Tamara’s qualitative research study looked at the impact of victims and survivors interacting (or not) with the media, as well as consuming media coverage (or lack thereof) of their cases.
 The study also examinined the perspectives of journalists who cover these events, with a special focus on trauma-informed reporting techniques and preventing, identifying and addressing vicarious trauma.

 The goal of the project was to produce educational materials that would help journalists, survivor support workers, and various partners in the criminal justice sector better understand and support victims and survivors in their interactions (or lack thereof) with the media, to the benefit of all stakeholders.
+Tamara is frequently called upon to present her research to various audiences, and puts it into her practice while supporting trauma survivors with the media and various public information campaigns.

 Surveys